JanMiksovsky/emojese/ReadMe.md

 - The intended audience is global.
 - The initial audience is English speakers in the United States, because one has to start somewhere.
 When possible, avoid choices that would only make sense to U.S. speakers.
-- Avoid using text to convey meaning.
-Avoid emoji with words, with the exception of the word “OK” (which is nearly universally understood).
-Text for proper nouns is fine.
-- In cases where gender is irrelevant, use the default “person” emojis rather than gendered alternatives.
-Messages about specific people can use more specific genders.
-- Likewise, generally use the default yellow skin tone.
-Messages about specific people can use more specific depictions.
-- Be family-friendly.
-It's unclear whether adding entries like 🍆 would actually make this more fun.
-For now, you can always just type "eggplant" to pick that emoji if you want to include it.

 ## Evolve naturally